tylerharper/wag/README.markdown

 A Happy Tail
 ============

-A wagging a tail normally means something is happy, so why not make a cool rss feed reader that works just like tail.
+Wagging a tail normally means something is happy, so why not make a cool rss feed reader that works just like tail.

 You can call tail on two types of things, names and urls.
 A name is the alias